Zunka Recipe (Maharashtrian Jhunka)

 Zunka recipe served in a bowl.

-During our stay in Pune, I learned to make as many Maharashtrian dishes from my househelp as I can.
+During our stay in Pune, I learned to make as many Maharashtrian dishes as I could from my househelp.
 After figuring out how to make Pithla, it was time to try Zunka.
-Both recipes use similar ingredients but are very different in taste and texture.
+Both dishes use similar ingredients but differ greatly in taste and texture.

 There is another popular Maharashtrian dish made using besan: Pithla.
 Zunka is a dry version of it.